Security-International-Group/HARDN/README.md

 HARDN is a comprehensive security hardening system for Debian-based Linux systems, providing automated security hardening and continuous monitoring through an integrated toolkit.

-**Demo Version** - This is a demonstration version showcasing core security features.
+**Demo Version** - This is a demonstration version showcasing core security features of HARDN-XDR, the full enterprise solution.
+For production use and advanced features, please contact Security International Group.
 ## Key Features

 - **Automated System Hardening** - One-command security configuration